buildspace/buildspace-projects/AI_Avatar_Generator/en/Section_3/Lesson_3_Display_generated_images.md

 };
 ```

-It’s a super simple function that takes in a `buffer` and adds some image decorators to it so our UI will know it’s an image!
+It’s a super simple function that takes in a `arrayBuffer` and adds some image decorators to it so our UI will know it’s an image!

 Now take that function and inside of our `generateAction` and add this function in the `ok` response:
 ```jsx